-A weakly stable marriage is male optimal if there is no man that can get a strictly better partner in some other weakly stable marriage.
+A weakly stable matching is male optimal if there is no man that can get a strictly better partner in some other weakly-stable matching.

-Definition 9 (male optimal weakly stable marriage).
-Given an SMP P, a weakly stable marriage of P is male optimal iff there is no man that prefers to be married with another feasible partner of P.
+Definition 9 (male optimal weakly-stable matching).
+Given an SMP P, a weakly stable matching of P is male optimal iff there is no man that prefers to be married with another feasible partner of P.

-In SMs there is always exactly one male optimal stable marriage.
-In SMPs, however, we can have zero or more male optimal weakly stable marriages.
-Moreover, given an SMP P, all the stable marriages of the linearizations of P are weakly stable marriages.
-However, not all these marriages are male optimal.
+In SMs there is always exactly one male-optimal stable matching.
+In SMPs, however, we can have zero or more male-optimal weakly stable matchings.
+Moreover, given an SMP P, all the stable matchings of the linearizations of P are weakly-stable matchings.
+However, not all these matchings are male optimal.
 Example 2.
-In a setting with 2 men and 2 women, consider the profile P: $\{m_1: w_1 \bowtie w_2 \ (\bowtie \text{ means incomparable}); \ m_2: w_2 > w_1; \} \ \{w_1: m_1 \bowtie m_2; \ w_2: m_1 \bowtie m_2; \}$.
-Then consider the following linearization of P, say Q: $\{m_1: w_2 > w_1; \ m_2: w_2 > w_1; \} \ \{w_1: m_2 > m_1; \ w_2: m_1 > m_2; \}$.
-If we apply the extended GS algorithm to Q, we obtain the weakly stable marriage μ_1 where m_1 marries w_2 and m_2 marries w_1 .
-However, w_1 is not the most preferred woman for m_2 amongst all weakly stable marriages.
-In fact, if we consider the linearization Q', obtained from Q, by changing m_1 's preferences as follows: $m_1: w_1 > w_2$, and if we apply the extended GS algorithm, we obtain the weakly stable marriage μ_2 , where m_1 is married with w_1 and m_2 is married with w_2 , i.e., m_2 is married with a woman that m_2 prefers more than w_1 .
-Notice that μ_2 is male optimal, while μ_1 is not.
-Also, μ_1 and μ_2 are the only weakly stable marriages for this example.
+In a setting with 2 men and 2 women, consider the profile $P: \{m_1: w_1 \bowtie w_2; m_2: w_2 > w_1; \} \{w_1: m_1 \bowtie m_2; w_2: m_1 \bowtie m_2; \}$.
+Then consider the following linearization of P, say $Q: \{m_1: w_2 > w_1; m_2: w_2 > w_1; \} \{w_1: m_2 > m_1; w_2: m_1 > m_2; \}$.
+If we apply the men-proposing GS to Q, then we obtain the weakly-stable matching μ_1 where m_1 marries w_2 and m_2 marries w_1 .
+However, w_1 is not the most optimal woman for m_2 amongst all weakly-stable marriages.
+In fact, if we consider the linearization Q', obtained from Q, by changing m_1 's preferences as follows: $m_1: w_1 > w_2$, and if we apply the men-proposing GS, then we obtain the weakly-stable matching μ_2 , where m_1 is married to w_1 and m_2 to w_2 , i.e., m_2 is married to a woman who he prefers more than w_1 , that is, his partner in μ_1 .
+Notice that μ_2 is male-optimal, while μ_1 is not.

-4 Finding male optimal weakly stable marriages
+4 Finding male optimal weakly-stable matchings

-We now present an algorithm, called $MaleWeaklyStable\ 1$, that takes as input an SMP P and, either returns a male optimal weakly stable marriage for P, or the string 'I don't know'.
-This algorithm is sound but not complete: if the algorithm returns a marriage, then it is weakly stable and male optimal; however, it may fail to return a male optimal marriage even if there is one.
+We now present an algorithm, called MaleWeaklyStable 1, that takes as input an SMP P and, either returns a male optimal weakly-stable marriage for P, or the string 'I don't know'.
+This algorithm is sound but not complete: if the algorithm returns a marriage, then it is weakly stable and male-optimal; however, it may fail to return a male-optimal marriage even if there is one.

 We assume that the women express strict total orders over the men.
 If they don't, we simply pick any linearization.

-The algorithm exploits the extended GS algorithm [9], and at every step orders the free men by increasing number of their current top choices (i.e., the alternatives that are undominated).
+The algorithm exploits the extended GS algorithm [8], and at every step orders the free men by increasing number of their current top choices (i.e., the alternatives that are undominated).
 List L contains the current ordered sequence of free men.
 More precisely, our algorithm works as follows.
 It takes in input an SMP P, and it computes the list L of free men.
 At the beginning all the men are unmarried, and thus L contains them all.
 Then, we continue to check the following cases on the man m which is the first element of L, until they do not occur any longer: